 As a general rule, total indoor airborne spore concentrations in a typical clean HVAC supplied dwelling are less than the “average” outside concentrations, hence the reason for the comparison of the outside air sample.
 The airborne spores should also be less than approximately 1,500 cts/m3.
 Aspergillus /Penicillium and other hyaline spores are on average less than 700 cts/m3.
 Indicator fungi such as Stachybotrys, Chaetomium can point to longer term water issues as these spores are late bloomers, so to speak.

 Remember, there is always a likely exception to every rule or generalization, and because there is no direct relationship between the collected indoor and outdoor samples, performing a direct comparison with limited sampling can be and often is misleading.
 The range of expected variability when comparing limited data sets must also be considered.

 We have sampled multiple sites on the same day with wildly different outdoor sample results.
 If you compare inside to outside, you must take into account other sites sampled to understand and interpret variability.
-We have completed thousands of samples over the past 20 plus years, so we keep a leg up data interpretation.
+We have completed thousands of samples over the past 20 plus years, so we keep a leg up on data interpretation.

 Couple spores to note:

 Penicillium /Aspergillus – the most common mold species to appear in indoor air samples.
 The majority of the hundreds of sub-species are allergenic; only a few are toxic.
 This group of species only grows with the humidity in the air as its water source.